cbhutad/Python_Crash_Course/Chapter10/Notes.md

 `a -> append`
 `r+ -> read and write`

 By default `r -> read` is default mode in which the file is opened.
 In case of `a` or append mode if the file does not exist a new file is created in the current folder.

+### Exceptions and Handling

+When a program executes and it does not handle _exceptions_ (special objects generated to indicate the errors that occurred) the program will halt and generate a _traceback_ which includes the report of exception generated.

+The process of handling the exceptions in order to have a graceful exit of program and show a user friendly error messages instead of tracebacks we do _exception handling_.